GasiorMateusz/DietPlanner/.ai/techstack.md

 Frontend - Astro with React for interactive components

-Astro 5 allows for the creation of fast, performant websites and applications with minimal JavaScript.
+Astro 4 allows for the creation of fast, performant websites and applications with minimal JavaScript.

-React 19 will provide interactivity where it's needed.
+React 19 provides interactivity where it's needed.

 TypeScript 5 for static code typing and better IDE support.

 Tailwind 4 enables convenient application styling.

 Shadcn/ui provides a library of accessible React components upon which we will base the UI.

+React Hook Form provides efficient form state management and validation.

 Backend - Supabase as a comprehensive backend solution